From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: System Model and Problem Formulation

 \subsubsection{Transition Probability}

-Let $S_t \times A_t \times S_{t+1}\rightarrow[0,1]$ represent the state transition function.
-The environment transitions to a new state $s'$ according to the transition probability $P(s'|s,a)$, where $s$ is the current state at time $t$ and $a \in A_t$ is the action selected by all agents.
-This probability is influenced by the system state, the attacker's strategy, and the defender's chosen actions.
-In the case of deterministic transitions, the probability becomes binary and can be formulated as follows:
+The state transition function $P(S_{t+1}|S_t, A_t)$ defines the probability of transitioning to state $S_{t+1}$ given the current state $S_t$ and the joint action $A_t$.
+In our simulated environment, the system dynamics are deterministic.
+This means that for any given state and action pair, the next state is uniquely determined.
+Formally, the transition probability can be expressed as

-For instance, if the defender takes no action (i.e., all elements in $A_t$ are zero) on all UAVs and the attacker continues with the same malicious requests, the system remains in its current state, resulting in $P(s'|s,a)=0$.
-Conversely, if the defender initiates a global frequency hopping when there is no ongoing attack, the resulting system state can be determined directly by this action.
+For instance, if the defender takes no action (i.e., all elements in $A_t$ are zero) on all UAVs and the attacker continues with the same malicious requests, the system remains in its current state, i.e., $P(s'|s,a)=1$ when $s'=s$ (and $0$ otherwise).
+Conversely, if the defender initiates a global frequency hopping when there is no ongoing attack, the frequency components of the next state are directly determined by this action, resulting in a predictable state transition with $P(s'|s,a)=1$ for a specific next state $s'$.